La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/nintadni.svg" caption="mi nintadni" definition="I am a new student, a fresher."></pixra>

 Unlike in English we don't have to add the verb "am/is/are/to be" to the sentence.
-It is already there.
+It is already implied.
 The relation word **nintadni** (_… is a new student_) already has this English "am/is/are/to be" built into its English translation.

 > **do jimpe**
 > _You understand._